jkrumbiegel/Animations.jl/docs/src/index.md

 can also add your own methods for special types.
 An easing can have repetitions and delays, so that looping animations are simpler to create.

+### Basic principle

+An Animation consists of keyframes that each have a time stamp and a value.
+That value must be of the same type for all keyframes.

 ### Syntax examples

 Creating an animation from 0 at t = 0, to 10 at t = 2, and then 20 at t = 3,